r0skar/archlinux/README.md

 ## KWIN

-- Use patched KWIN to enable middle-click close and disable hover effects in Present Window Effect:
+- Use patched KWIN in `./kwin` to enable middle-click close and disable hover effects in Present Window Effect
-  - The custom PKGBUILD contains the key `groups=('patched')`, which makes sure that pacman ignores official updates for the modified packages.
-  - Edit `PKGBUILD`, `middleclick-close-window.patch` and `no-hover-scale.patch` and update KWIN versions.
-  - Generate KWIN using `makepkg --skippgpcheck`.
-  - Install patched KWIN with `sudo pacman -U kwin-VERSION.tar.xz`